About This Chapter

 This lesson will explore the 15th, 19th, 24th, and 26th Amendments of the United States Constitution.
 In doing so, it will define the term 'amendments' while also discussing how each of these changed the vote within America.

-3. What is the 19th Amendment? - Definition, Summary & Date Ratified
+3. The 19th Amendment: Definition, Summary & Date Ratified

 The 19th Amendment to the U.S. Constitution guarantees all women the right to vote.
-Let's take a look at the lengthy and arduous path traveled by women seeking not only the right to vote, but also acknowledgment of citizenship.
+Let's take a look at the lengthy and arduous path traveled by women seeking not only the right to vote but also an acknowledgment of citizenship.

 4. The 24th Amendment: Definition, Summary, History & Court Cases